ucsd-cse231-w21/chocopy-wasm-compiler/proposals/milestone-fancy-calling-conventions.md

 9. Default and arbitrary arguments
 10. Arbitrary arguments and keyword arguments passed as a dictionary

-## 3 example programs that requires us to extend our design
+## 3 example programs that require us to extend our design

 ### 1) Defaults as function calls
 ```